 Gül Turner with two young creative letter writers in Liverpool, part of The Typing Man community events

-Alison was founding and managing editor of a BBC magazine with weekly sales of 60,000 copies.
-She has worked as a publisher of books and digital in London, Cambridge, Oxford and Bath.
+A. T. Boyle is the author of The Typing Man.
+She has written extensive magazine and online content and she launched online book reviews for Wanadoo.
+The founding and managing editor of a BBC magazine with weekly sales of 60,000 copies, Alison has worked as a publisher of books and digital in London, Cambridge, Oxford and Bath.